CrawKatt/kanizawa_sensei_bot/README.md

 # Kanizawa Sensei Telegram Bot

-This is a Telegram bot that can teach you the Rust programming language mediant easy examples of code and short descriptions, moderate your groups and more
+This is a Telegram bot that can teach you the Rust programming language by easy examples of code and short descriptions, moderate your groups and more

 ## Features